ninjablocks/utilities/README.md

 wifi
 ====

-This is a Node and Express JS based frontend for configuring wifi on ubuntu.
+A Ruby + Sinatra based front end for setting up Wifi on the Ninja Block.